 Trees near power lines

 Tree limbs that grow up near power lines can be unsafe.
 If you climb such a tree, you could get hurt from electrical shock.
-Never trim trees near power lines; if you see a tree growing too close to power lines, contact your electric co-op to report it.
+Never trim trees near power lines; if you see a tree growing too close to power lines, contact your electric co-op to report it so our trained staff can prune for you.

 In your home